eigenbooks/bayes-missing-manual/_sources/solution-process.md

 If you only have two hypothesis, you can visualize the results by drawing a diagram:

-1. Start by drawing a square to represent the entirety of the probability space
+1. Start by drawing a square to represent the entirety of the probability space.
 1. Set your priors, then draw a vertical line to divide the square into two areas proportional to your prior odds.
 If the prior odds of $H_1:H_2$ are 1:4 then imagine dividing the square into 5 equal vertical parts, then draw a line that divides the space into a segment of one and a segment of four.
 1. Set your relative likelihoods.
 Shade each respective part to show the likelihood of the data given the hypothesis.
-If your relative likelihood is 0.9:0.3 = 9:3 = 3:1 then shade 90% of the area that represents $H_1$ and 30% of the area that represents $H_2$
+If your relative likelihood is 0.9:0.3 = 9:3 = 3:1 then shade 90% of the area that represents $H_1$ and 30% of the area that represents $H_2$.
 1. The posterior odds are represented by the ratio of the shaded areas.

-With a mathematical form of $a \times b = c$ there are only a couple different ways you can get Bayes theorem wrong.
+With a mathematical form of $a \times b = c$, there are only a couple different ways you can get Bayes theorem wrong.
 The most likely routes to failure are:

 1. Math error - simply failing to define the odds properly or making an arithmetic error
 2. Choosing inaccurate prior odds
 3. Choosing inaccurate likelihood odds

-Luckily Bayes theorem inherently handles uncertainty well.
+Luckily, Bayes theorem inherently handles uncertainty well.
 As long as your estimates of the prior odds and relative likelihood are accurate to an [order of magnitude](ROM) then the posterior odds are useful for decision making.

 ## Summary

 The next [chapter](examples) is dedicated to solving a large number of worked problems.
 This includes easy word problems to give you practice with the mechanics of using the formula and then progresses in difficulty up to seemingly intractable problems.
 At first everything you need to work the problem will be contained in the example.
 After that the problems will delve into real life scenarios.
 Everything hinges on your ability to pick somewhat reasonable prior odds and likelihood ratios.
 There is often no "right" answer to these types of problems, but probably a wrong answer.
 Getting a *close enough* answer is usually [well within your abilities](ROM) with a little practice, so don't fret about that aspect.

 I contend that the real power of Bayes theorem is the intuition it gives you when making decisions.
-Hopefully the [examples](examples) allow you to identify in your personal life problems that are candidates for using Bayes theorem.
+Hopefully, the [examples](examples) allow you to identify in your personal life problems that are candidates for using Bayes theorem.